RiriSensei/SQLdump-to-FHIR/README.md

 Although the conversion was not perfect, I managed to use the find and replace function in VSCode to remove all the unsupported commands in sqlite like LOCKING and UNLOCKING.

+The output of this project is an SQLite file which can be downloaded from here https://drive.google.com/file/d/1CJnxMBmznseHJTj7QiwAtc3t6Ecx7v12/view?usp=sharing

 ## Architecture